matthiashaefeli/currency_api/README.md

 # Currency API

-Currency API provides a simple API, returns the value of a currency in json format.
+Currency API provides a simple API, returns the value of a currency in json format 1$ = returned currency.

-Stores the searched currency in the DB
+Stores the searched currency in the DB.

 # Requirements